-Aspiration toxicity: Not classified (not applicable-solid material)
+Aspiration toxicity: Not classified (not applicable- solid material)

 12. Ecological information

 Ecotoxicity (aquatic and terrestrial, where available):

 No specific data on this product.
-Large spills may cause damage to aquatic organisms though fouling of the shoreline.
+The asphalt component may cause damage to aquatic organisms.

 Persistence and degradability:

 Expected to be resistant to biodegradation.

 Bioaccumulative potential.

 Significant migration into the environment and bioaccumulation are unlikely.

 Mobility in soil.

 Not determined

 Other adverse effects.

 Not determined